How to ask for feedback at work – 4 steps

 Learn how to ask for feedback in your workplace with these 4 easy-to-follow steps.
 Increase your employee engagement and build up a continuous feedback culture!

 Building a “continuous feedback culture” might have greater effects than you can imagine.
 Research conducted by Teresa Amabile and Steven Kramer showed that a sense of progress is one of the most powerful motivators in the workplace, even more than personal or economical recognition.
 Progress impacts performance and usually high performers offer more positive feedback to peers.
-Tap My Back is an employee feedback app that helps organizations build a continuous feedback culture and improve employee engagement.
+Tap My Back is an employee feedback app that helps organizations build a continuous, 360-degree feedback culture and improve employee engagement.

 As a matter of fact, high-performing teams share almost six times more positive feedback than average teams!
 Getting useful feedback can be the fastest route to growth and improved performance.
 The better your team will perform, the more positive feedback it will be sharing, and the better the overall vibe and engagement within your team will be.